Existence and density of typical Hodge loci: Introduction

-We thank Emmanuel Ullmo and Gregorio Baldi for helpful feedback on a draft of this manuscript, and for many useful conversations during the completion of this work.
+We thank Emmanuel Ullmo and Gregorio Baldi for helpful feedback on a draft of this manuscript and for many useful conversations during the completion of this work.
 The second author would also like to thank Thomas Scanlon for explaining to him some aspects of his manuscript \cite{es}.
+Finally we thank the anonymous referee whose comments helped improve the presentation and corrected some inaccuracies.